aws-samples/aws-datasync-deploy-agent-azure/README.md

 ## Deployment Steps

-The deployment script automates several intricate steps to ensure a smooth integration between AWS DataSync and Azure services.
+The deployment script automates several steps to ensure a smooth integration between AWS DataSync and Azure services.
 Here's a breakdown of the deployment process:

 1. *Provide Configuration Parameters:*
    Before executing the script, open it in your preferred editor and provide the necessary configuration parameters.
 These parameters will be used to customize the deployment according to your requirements.